sameeul/cuda_capstone/README.md

 # Motivation

 The adoption of GPU computing has been a boon for computer vision and image processing problems.
 Particularly, in deep learning domain, by enabling massively parallel computing, we can easily and quickly solve image classification problems.
-In this capstone project, we take inspiration from these ideas and solve an image classification problem (identifying cell cycle phase) using Tensorflow and CUDA CNN package.
+In this capstone project, we take inspiration from these ideas and solve an image classification problem (identifying cell cycle phase) using `Tensorflow` and `CUDA CNN` package.

+Instruction of how to execute the code and proof of execution is provided [here](#code-execution)